Table of Contents

-職業病 (shokugyou byou) literally means “occupational disease”, where 職業 (shokugyou) means “a job/occupation” and 病 (byou) means “disease”.
-However, in a casual context, it also refers to your habits that you cannot resist doing (whether you like it or not) because you do them all the time at work.
+職業病 (shokugyou byou) literally means “occupational disease”, where 職業 (shokugyou) means “job/occupation” and 病 (byou) means “disease”.
+However, in a casual context, it also refers to your habits that you cannot resist doing (whether you like it or not) because you do it all the time at work.
 Similar expressions exist in French (déformation professionnelle) and Spanish (deformación profesional), both of which literally mean “professional deformation”.

 Examples of 職業病

-* And one of my 職業病 (although this isn’t really my job) is that I’m always (often unconsciously) looking for interesting Japanese and English words that I can write about in this blog, whenever I’m reading online posts/articles, having a conversation with my friends, or watching YouTube/TV!
+(And one of my 職業病 is that I always (unconsciously) pay attention to idiomatic or peculiar Japanese and English expressions that I can write about in this blog when reading/watching something or having a conversation with my friends!)

 My friend who is a dentist said that he/she cannot help looking at someone’s teeth when they are talking.
 This is exactly his/her “occupational disease”.